 There you have it.

-Please don’t be afraid to take care of yourself.
-99% of the alcoholic/addicts reactions are a lot of hot air or puff; they want to get you going and control the situation.
-Stay neutral, don’t engage and don’t lose sight for the important boundaries ball.
-It’s like tennis, if you take your eye of it, it will whiz by you.
+Please don’t be afraid to take care of yourself—99% of the alcoholic/addicts' reactions are a lot of hot air or puff; they want to get you going and control the situation.
+Stay neutral, don’t engage, and don’t lose sight of the important boundaries ball.
+It’s like tennis; if you take your eye off of it, it will whiz by you.

-If I can be of service, please visit my website www.familyrecoverysolutions.com and I invite you to explore my new book Reclaim Your Life – You and the Alcoholic/Addict at www.reclaimyourlifebook.com or on Amazon.
+If I can be of service, please visit my website at www.familyrecoverysolutions.com and I invite you to explore my new book Reclaim Your Life—You and the Alcoholic/Addict at reclaimyourlifebook.com or on Amazon.
 In addition, my book is available as an audio on my website only.